 So the average cost of electricity in the UK is 18.5p per kWh as of 2021.
 With the current wholesale price turbulence, this is likely to increase significantly in the coming months.
 Some fixed tariffs at the time of writing were quoting double this unit price...

 Are electricity prices rising?

 Electricity prices have risen significantly in recent years.
-A standard electricity bill increased 6% from 2018 to 2019.
-While gas prices fluctuate (and have recently fallen), relative electricity costs have continued to rise:
+A standard electricity bill increased 9% from Q2 2020 to Q2 2021.
+While gas prices fluctuate (and had been falling until the recent crisis), relative electricity costs have continued to rise:

 What makes up your electricity bill?

 Perhaps surprisingly, the margin that suppliers make on electricity is tiny:

 The supplier profit margin is approximately 1%.
 The rest of the bill covers: